mattcoding4days/MetalGear/README.md

 # MetalGear
-A test for python packaging
+This is a test repository to make a python package that can be imported with pip via this github repo address.